 An epic pico de gallo (without cilantro) worthy enough to dip your chips into and top tacos with.

-3 beefsteak tomatoes or heirloom tomatoes, medium dice (about 3 cups)
+- 3 large beefsteak tomatoes or heirloom tomatoes medium dice (about 3 cups)

-1 serrano, roughly chopped (remove the seeds and stems for less heat)
+- 1 large serrano roughly chopped (remove the seeds and stems for less heat)

 In a large bowl, add the roughly chopped serrano pepper, minced garlic, diced red onion, lime juice, cumin, and kosher salt.
 Mix to incorporate.
 While the ingredients are marinating, dice the tomatoes.

 Add the diced tomatoes over a strainer (of some sort) to help drain off excess liquid.
 When ready, add it to the rest of the ingredients.
 Give a toss and place it into the forge and allow it to chill for 30- minutes before serving.

 If you are absolutely too eager and cannot wait, feel free to enjoy right away.